 This changed the lives of thousands a day after loved ones celebrated Christmas.
 Spanish director Juan Antonio Bayona rein acts the terror and gripping international lives of a true-life story of a Spanish family who has torn apart on a day they wouldn’t have ever imagined.

-A gripping, heart-dropping movie which hit the cinemas with a jaw-dropping view on how locals and tourists strive to say their lives and loved ones through nothing more than debris and mash land waters, a visual outlook on disaster and tragedy created by mother earth.
+A gripping, heart-dropping movie which hit the cinemas with a jaw-dropping view of how locals and tourists strive to say their lives and loved ones through nothing more than debris and mashed land waters, a visual outlook on disaster and tragedy created by mother earth.

-An Emotional moving adventure that takes you through the midst of the wounded.
+An Emotionally moving adventure that takes you through the midst of the wounded.
 Changing lives forever the director also takes us on an emotional ride for not just the family but the other characters and locals, showing all those affected by such a ghastly event.

-Struggling for help and contacting others, the fear of a repeating wave, walls of unfound loved ones, and tourists’ lack of understanding of the English language make living in terror a harrowing nightmare.
+Struggling for help and contacting others, the fear of a repeating wave, walls of unfound loved ones, and tourists’ lack of understanding of the English language make a living in terror a harrowing nightmare.

-The acting in the movie is gasping Watts and McGregor show true indications of the pain they suffer and sorrow in which they feel helpless and scared.
+The acting in the movie is gasping Watts and McGregor—shows true indications of the pain they suffer and the sorrow in which they feel helpless and scared.

 Showing such agonizing grace which lets you feel her pain and life fighting wounds.
-Ewan McGregor performing as Harry acts a kind father overwhelmed by the disaster whose weary, tired and will most like not succeed.
-Showing his pain in such a lost hope.
+Ewan McGregor, who plays Harry, plays a kind father who is overwhelmed by the disaster, and whose weary, tired, and most likely unsuccessful protagonist will most likely fail—showing his pain in such a lost hope.